Mateo Restrepo: Early life

-Restrepo was in La Ceja, Colombia, and lived there until the age of five, when his family moved to Canada to improve their quality of life and the chance at a better education for Restrepo.
+Restrepo was born in La Ceja, Colombia, and lived there until the age of five, when his family moved to Canada to improve their quality of life and the chance at a better education for Restrepo.
 He began playing soccer at the age of six with Toronto Sporting, later playing for the Woodbridge Strikers.
 At age 13/14, he was invited to try out for the Ontario provincial team, which he ended up captaining and leading the U15 Ontario Provincial team to a National Championship in 2012.
 He then joined the Toronto FC Academy in 2011, where he played for three years.
 He was elevated to the junior team in 2012 that played in the Second Division of the Canadian Soccer League.
 In 2014, he had a training stint in England with the Brentford F.C. academy.

 With the Toronto FC Academy, he played in League1 Ontario and the Premier Development League.
 In his team's first ever game in League1 Ontario, he received the league's first ever red card in a match against Vaughan Azzurri on May 30.
 He helped them win the 2014 League1 Ontario title and was named to the 2014 League1 Ontario Top XI at the conclusion.

 In 2015, Restrepo joined the academy of German side FC Ingolstadt 04, playing in the Under 19 Bundesliga, after being noticed with his national team participation.